parthivipradhan/parthivipradhan/README.md

 ## Hi there 👋
-I'm Parthivi
+-I'm Parthivi
-Exploring the vast world of web development through hands-on projects and continuous learning.
+-Exploring the vast world of web development through hands-on projects and continuous learning.
-Welcome to my GitHub! 🚀
+-Welcome to my GitHub! 🚀
 <!--
 **parthivipradhan/parthivipradhan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.